Goans trying to smuggle people in from other states: CM

 Coronavirus positive case tally rises to 67,152; biggest one-day jump

-"On the other hand around, 7,000 to 8,000 people have left Goa, after taking individual permissions, in their own vehicles, he said, adding that most of the people have gone to neighbouring Karnataka.
+"On the other hand around, 7,000 to 8,000 people have left Goa, after taking individual permissions, in their own vehicles", he said, adding that most of the people have gone to neighbouring Karnataka.